danlinde/get-and-clean-data/CodeBook.md

 The `X_test` and `X_train` data was then limited to only measurements on the mean and standard deviation as `X_test_mean_std_only` and `X_train_mean_std_only`.

 An additional column with activity names was added to the `y_test` and `y_train` data.
-Column headers of "Activity_ID" and Activity_Name" were added.
+Column headers of "Activity_ID" and "Activity_Name" were added.

 The `subject_test` and `subject_train` data was given a column header of "Subject_ID".